specmore/spectacular/web/README.md

 This web project provides the [User Interface](../docs/architecture.md#web-ui) for the Spectacular tool.
 It consists of a JavaScript SPA web application and the necessary configuration to serve it (via a NGINX server or a Webpack dev server) alongside proxying requests to the backend components.

 ## Config
-The web project requires the following configuration Environment Variables to be set before starting the application:
-- `GITHUB_APP_INSTALLATION_ID`

-Please refer to the dedicated [configuration guide](../docs/configuration.md) for instruction on how to set these values.

-The following configuration values can also be changed from their defaults:
+The following configuration values can be changed from their defaults using Environment Variables:
 - `API_LOCATION` - The root/base url or the Backend Service API (defaults to `http://localhost:5000`)
-- `AUTH_LOCATION` - The root/base url or the User Authentication Service API (defaults to `http://localhost:5001`)

 ## Local Development and Testing